-Head east and you will find some very empty, yet very beautiful beaches.
+Head east and you will find some very empty, yet very beautiful beaches & water that’s like glass.
 Often home to nesting turtles, Jack and Isaac are two bays where you can find a quiet slice of paradise.
 Be warned though, these locations are off the beaten track and offer no facilities, so you’ll need to bring everything you want with you.
 This is true off-the-grid enjoyment.

 One of the most popular bays in St. Croix is Cane Bay.
 Great food, a beautiful beach, and the famous Eat @ Cane Bay Restaurant, teamed with the chilled-out atmosphere of the bay simple can’t be beaten.
 Located on the north side of St. Croix, it doesn’t get overcrowded and is the perfect location to spend the day.

 This is the spot for those who like to party.
 The Soggy Dollar Bar is very popular, and White Bay is where all the partying takes place.
 You can also head to the bubbly pools on the opposite side of the island to see a natural whirlpool, if you want a break from partying.

 The most-visited spot in the Virgin Islands features gigantic granite boulders and offers natural bathing pools, as well as a cool spot called Dead Man’s Beach.
 There is a $3USD entry fee, and it’s undoubtedly the best spot for a dip!